Marigracelyn/Alvarez_Portfolio/README.md

   * Hello!
 My name is Marigracelyn Alvarez, and I am pursuing my bachelor's degree in Data Science at Saint Peter's University.
 I previously studied at New Jersey City University (NJCU).
 I anticipate graduating by the fall of 2025 and continuing to pursue my goals within the field of Data Science.
 * A Snapshot of Me
   * <p> After completing my bachelor's degree, I am eager to pursue further education in Data Science.
-My goal is to land a position in my career at Prudential, and currently, I am focused on successfully navigating my upcoming interview to secure an internship position.
+I am focused on successfully navigating my upcoming interview to secure an internship position.
 While taking it one step at a time, my ultimate aspiration is to own my own business.
 I hope to achieve enough financial stability that will enable me to give back to the community, as well as support and care for dogs and other animals in need
 # My Academic Studies
-<p> I had completed my first two years of College at NJCU, eventually I transferred into Saint Peter's University
+<p> I had completed my first two years of College at NJCU, eventually I transferred to Saint Peter's University

   * Freshmen (Courses)
     * Fall Semester